Smana/smana.github.io/content/en/post/cnpg/index.md

 ## :hammer_and_wrench: Deploy the CloudNativePG operator using Helm

-CloudNativePG is basically a Kubernetes operator which comes with some CRD's.
+CloudNativePG is basically a Kubernetes operator which comes with some CRDs.
 We'll use the Helm chart as follows

 ```console
 helm repo add cnpg https://cloudnative-pg.github.io/charts